 • The Provincial Court of BC is committed to meeting the needs of its litigants, whether they be low-tech, medium-tech, high-tech or no-tech.

-• The Court is very aware that remote proceedings won’t work for everyone or for every case.
-The Court will continue to conduct in-person proceedings whenever a remote conference or hearing is not suitable for the matter or the people involved.
+• The Court is very aware that virtual proceedings won’t work for everyone or for every case.
+The Court will continue to conduct in-person proceedings whenever a virtual conference or hearing is not suitable for the matter or the people involved.

-• The Court does not provide litigants with access to computers to participate in remote proceedings.
+• The Court does not provide litigants with access to computers to participate in virtual proceedings.
 Instead, those who cannot participate remotely will continue to appear in person.

 13. How can people connect with Duty Counsel?
 How will Duty Counsel function in Teams proceedings?
 When will family remand days begin?

 • People can speak to family and criminal Duty Counsel and apply for Legal Aid by phone.
 See https://lss.bc.ca/legal_aid.